gregoriusgrd/restaurant-menu/README.md

 - Note: Make sure to include a ```<label>``` element for each <input> element.

 e.
 A footer that includes a ```<p>``` paragraph element that reads "Made with love by " followed by your Codédex username.

-## Styling with style.css 🎨
-Custom styles in style.css were used to improve the website’s appearance.

 ## Notes 📌
 - The project requirements for the The Origins I: HTML final task have been fully met.